Fellowship Prerequisites

 Rationale:

-The bedside ultrasound learning pathway, from absolute-beginner to comprehensive expert, requires early understanding of basic probe manipulations knobology.
+The bedside ultrasound learning pathway, from absolute-beginner to comprehensive expert, should include early understanding of basic probe manipulations and knobology.
 It is extremely difficult to learn these skills in isolation or with only virtual support.
-In-person courses, workshops or mentoriship, where an experienced instructor provides direct feedback on correct manipulation of the probe is far more effective at early stages of learning.
+In-person courses, workshops or mentoriship, where an experienced instructor provides direct feedback on correct manipulation of the probe, is far more effective at early stages of learning.

 2